UKPLab/gpl/README.md

 ![](imgs/beir.jpg)

 For reproducing the results with the same package versions used in the experiments, please refer to the conda environment file, [environment.yml](environment.yml).

+### Generated data
+We now release the generated data used in the experiments of the [GPL paper](https://arxiv.org/abs/2112.07577):

+1. The generated data for the main experiments on the 6 BeIR datasets: https://public.ukp.informatik.tu-darmstadt.de/kwang/gpl/generated-data/main/;
+2. The generated data for the experiments on the full 18 BeIR datasets: https://public.ukp.informatik.tu-darmstadt.de/kwang/gpl/generated-data/beir.

+Please note that the 4 datasets of `bioasq`, `robust04`, `trec-news` and `signal1m` are only available after registration with the original official authorities.
+We only release the document IDs for these corpora with the file name `corpus.doc_ids.txt`.
+For more details, please refer to the [BeIR](https://github.com/UKPLab/beir) repository.

 ## Citation
 If you use the code for evaluation, feel free to cite our publication [GPL: Generative Pseudo Labeling for Unsupervised Domain Adaptation of Dense Retrieval](https://arxiv.org/abs/2112.07577):